 It is essential that the post holder shares our school ethos which is firmly rooted in a restorative approach and the following values: to ‘Know our children well’; to be ‘Partners in Learning’; to develop ‘Character for Achievement’; to ‘Enjoy and Aspire’.
 We firmly believe that in order to move forwards we need to be prepared and able to ‘do things differently and do different things’.

 We significantly invest in the development and training of all colleagues who are equally happy to share their expertise, skills and knowledge across the organisation.
-If you are looking to be stretched and challenged within a positive and creative staff team and you have a genuine desire to make a positive difference to our children, please submit an application form, covering letter and CV to [email protected] co.uk, by noon on Friday 18th February 2022.
+If you are looking to be stretched and challenged within a positive and creative staff team and you have a genuine desire to make a positive difference to our children, please submit an application form, covering letter and CV to [email protected] by 21st November 2023.

 We promote diversity and want a workforce which reflects the population of Leeds.
 This school is committed to safeguarding and promoting the wellbeing of children and young people and expects all staff and volunteers to share this commitment.
 All successful applications will be subject to an Enhanced Disclosure and Barring check and satisfactory references.
 The school has a privacy statement for job applicants which is published on the website.